frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/manufacturing-orders.rst

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
+reference        string            Unique identifier of the manufacturing order. status           string            For frozen and work-in-progress manufacturing orders, the
-status           non-empty string  For confirmed purchase orders, the status should be "confirmed". operation        operation         The operation that should be run for the manufacturing orders. end date         DateTime          The date the manufacturing order ends. quantity         number            The produced item quantity.
+                                   status should be "confirmed".
+operation        operation         The operation that should be run for the manufacturing orders. end date         DateTime          The date the manufacturing order ends. quantity         number            The produced item quantity.